Gaspard de la nuit: I. Ondine

 Written in C♯ major and based on the poem "Ondine", an oneiric tale of the water nymph Undine singing to seduce the observer into visiting her kingdom deep at the bottom of a lake.
 It is reminiscent of Ravel's early piano piece, the Jeux d'eau (1901), with the sounds of water falling and flowing, woven with cascades.
+The work is in sonata form "by stealth".

 There are five main melodies.
 The opening melody at bar 2 evokes a line of song and is similar in form and subject to the main theme in Sirènes from Claude Debussy's Nocturnes.
 This is interrupted by the second theme at bar 10 before opening up a longer melodic passage formed from the latter part of theme 1.
 Then a short simple melody first heard at bar 23 introduces shimmering harmonic side-shifting.
 The final distinct melody is a menacing short rising figure first heard at bar 45, which prefaces the menace of Le Gibet and which later provides a bridge to the main climax at bar 66.
 Ravel prioritises melodic development to express the poetic themes, keeping subordinate the simmering coloration of the right hand.
 By contrast, Claude Debussy's works such as Reflets dans l'eau tend to treat melody more equally with harmonic and figurative impulsivity, and often position virtuosity more in the foreground.

 This piece contains technical challenges for the right hand such as the fast repetition of three-note chords in the opening accompaniment, the double note passages beginning at bar 57, and the disjunct climactic movement of the hands beginning at bar 66.

-The duration of Ondine is about 6:30.
-Recordings vary in tempo, driven perhaps by the tension of keeping the shimmering alternating notes from becoming mechanical, yet giving sufficient space for the lyricism of the melodies.
+A recording of Ondine lasts around 6 minutes and 30 seconds.